Christian Ministry in Thailand with SIM USA

 “For my thoughts are not your thoughts, neither are your ways my ways,” declares the Lord.
 “As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.”
 Isaiah 55:8-9

-A Simple Invitation, A Big Impact: Madilyn and Brooke’s Story
+A Simple Smartwatch, a Surprising Invitation: Madilyn and Brooke’s Story

 “Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms.”
 1 Peter 4:9-10